Devon White (baseball)

-Devon Markes Whyte (formerly and commonly known as Devon White, born December 29, 1962), nicknamed "Devo", is a Jamaican-born American former professional baseball center fielder, best known for his defensive ability at that position.
+Devon Markes Whyte (formerly and commonly known as Devon White; born December 29, 1962), nicknamed "Devo", is a Jamaican former professional baseball center fielder, best known for his defensive ability at that position.
 He played in Major League Baseball (MLB) for the California Angels, Toronto Blue Jays, Florida Marlins, Arizona Diamondbacks, Los Angeles Dodgers, and Milwaukee Brewers.
-He currently serves as the first base coach for the Triple-A Buffalo Bisons, but was briefly called up to the Blue Jays as first base coach in 2022.
+Following his playing career, White served as the first base coach for the Triple-A Buffalo Bisons, and was briefly called up to the Blue Jays as first base coach in 2022.

 Early life

 Born as Devon Whyte in Kingston, Jamaica, his family immigrated to the United States when he was nine years old.
 However, the paperwork had their family name misspelled as "White".
 His last name was legally changed back to its original spelling in 2003 at the behest of his children, but throughout his baseball playing career, he was known as "Devon White" and continues to sign autographs with that spelling.
 His daughter, Davellyn Whyte, played two seasons of professional basketball in the WNBA.

 White attended Park West High School in Manhattan, New York City.
 White was primarily a basketball player in high school and only began playing baseball after watching New York Yankees and Mets games on television with his father.
 White received a scholarship offer to play both college basketball and college baseball for the Oklahoma State Cowboys.